FDio/csit/docs/lab/Testbeds_Xeon_Skx_Arm_Atom.md

 ### 3-Node Xeon Testbeds
 Two 3-node Xeon testbeds (are expected to be built|are built), with each testbed using two SUTs (Type-1 server) and one TG (Type-2 server) connected in full-mesh triangle.
 NIC cards placement into slots and NIC ports connectivity is following the testbed specification included in next sections.

+### 1-Node Arm Marvell ThunderX2 Testbed
+One 1-node ThunderX2 testbed for VPP_Device tests is expected to be built using one SUT (Type-9 server), with NIC ports connected back-to-back.

-### Arm Testbeds
+### 3-Node Arm Huawei TaiShan Testbed
-One 3-node Huawei testbeds (are expected to be built|are built), with each testbed using two SUTs (Type-3 server) and one TG (Type-2 server) connected in full-mesh triangle.
+One 3-node TaiShan testbed is built, with each testbed using two SUTs (Type-3 server) and one TG (Type-2 server) connected in full-mesh triangle.
+NIC cards placement into slots and NIC ports connectivity is following the testbed specification included in next sections.

+### 3-Node Arm Marvell MACCHIATObin Testbed
-One 3-node Marvell testbeds (are expected to be built|are built), with each testbed using two SUTs (Type-4 server) and one TG (Type-2 server) connected in full-mesh triangle.
+One 3-node MACCHIATObin testbeds is built, with each testbed using two SUTs (Type-4 server) and one TG (Type-2 server) connected in full-mesh triangle.
+Built-in NIC ports connectivity is following the testbed specification included in next sections.

 ### TCP/IP and L47 Testbeds
 One 2-node Ixia PS One and Xeon server testbed, for TCP/IP host stack tests.